burzamiszcz/django-family-budget/README.md

 # django-family-budget
 A project made for recruitment purposes.
 Due to the voluminousness of the task and lack of time, I decided to limit myself to selected functionalities.
 I skipped logging and registration (I think this is the basis of the basics), expenses and income do not have categories, deletion I implemented only for budget sharing, implemented one test (I think in recruitment tasks it is a matter of understanding how tests work, here you could write MANY of them) and maybe something else I did not mention.
+And there is not needed orchestration so docker was not used :)

 Below I described the installation process and existing endpoints